1 - Access Cluster

 |

-| service.beta.kubernetes.io/scp-load-balancer-public-ip-id | All | - | ID | 4119894bd9614cef83db6f8dda667a20 | Specify the ID of the Public IP to use as the Load Balancer Public NAT IP- If service.beta.kubernetes.io/scp-load-balancer-public-ip-enabled is not set to true, this annotation is ignored.
+| service.beta.kubernetes.io/scp-load-balancer-public-ip-id | All | - | ID | 4119894bd9614cef83db6f8dda667a20 | Specify the ID of the Public IP to be used as the Load Balancer’s Public NAT IP- service.beta.kubernetes.io/scp-load-balancer-public-ip-enabled is not set to true, this annotation is ignored.

-- If service.beta.kubernetes.io/scp-load-balancer-public-ip-enabled is set to true and this annotation is specified, the Public IP corresponding to the specified ID is applied.
+- service.beta.kubernetes.io/scp-load-balancer-public-ip-enabled is set to true and this annotation is specified, the Public IP corresponding to the specified ID is applied.

 |

-| Annotation | Protocol | Default Value | Allowed Value | Example | Description |
+| annotation | Protocol | default | allowed value | example | Explanation |

 |---|

-| service.beta.kubernetes.io/scp-load-balancer-idle-timeout | HTTP, HTTPS | - | 60 - 3600(in 60-second units) | 600 | Specify the LB Listener’s idle-timeout (seconds)- If annotation is not set or is not an allowed value (e.g., “”, “0”), the default value (not used) is applied.
+| service.beta.kubernetes.io/scp-load-balancer-idle-timeout | HTTP, HTTPS | - | 60 - 3600(60-second unit) | 600 | Specify the LB Listener’s idle-timeout (seconds)- If the annotation is not set or the value is not allowed (e.g., “”, “0”), the default value (unused) is applied.

 |

-| service.beta.kubernetes.io/scp-load-balancer-session-duration-time | All | L4: 120 L7: - | L4 TCP: 60 - 3600(in 60-second units) L4 UDP: 60 - 180(in 60-second units) L7: 0 - 120 | 120 | Specify the LB Listener’s session-duration-time (seconds)- L4: If annotation is not set or is not an allowed value, the default value (“120”) is applied.
-(L4 cannot be not used)
+| service.beta.kubernetes.io/scp-load-balancer-session-duration-time | All | L4: 120 L7: - | L4 TCP: 60 - 3600(60-second unit) L4 UDP: 60 - 180(60-second unit) L7: 0 - 120 | 120 | Specify the LB Listener’s session-duration-time (seconds)- L4: If the annotation is not set or the value is not allowed, the default value (“120”) is applied.
+(L4 cannot be unused)

-- L7: If annotation is not set or is not an allowed value (e.g., “”, “0”), the default value (not used) is applied.
+- L7: If the annotation is not set or the value is not allowed (e.g., “”, “0”), the default (unused) is applied.

 |

-| service.beta.kubernetes.io/scp-load-balancer-response-timeout | HTTP, HTTPS | - | 0 - 120 | 60 | Specify the LB Listener’s response-timeout (seconds)- If annotation is not set or is not an allowed value (e.g., “”, “0”), the default value (not used) is applied.
+| service.beta.kubernetes.io/scp-load-balancer-response-timeout | HTTP, HTTPS | - | 0 - 120 | 60 | Specify the LB Listener response-timeout (seconds)- If the annotation is not set or the value is not allowed (e.g., “”, “0”), the default (unused) is applied.

 |

-| service.beta.kubernetes.io/scp-load-balancer-insert-client-ip | TCP | false | true, false | false | Specify the LB Listener’s Insert Client IP |
+| service.beta.kubernetes.io/scp-load-balancer-insert-client-ip | TCP | false | true, false | false | Specify Insert Client IP for LB Listener |

-| service.beta.kubernetes.io/scp-load-balancer-x-forwarded-proto | HTTP, HTTPS | false | true, false | false | Specify whether to use the LB Listener’s X-Forwarded-Proto header |
+| service.beta.kubernetes.io/scp-load-balancer-x-forwarded-proto | HTTP, HTTPS | false | true, false | false | Specify whether to use the X-Forwarded-Proto header for the LB Listener. |

-| service.beta.kubernetes.io/scp-load-balancer-x-forwarded-for | HTTP, HTTPS | false | true, false | false | Specify whether to use the LB Listener’s X-Forwarded-For header |
+| service.beta.kubernetes.io/scp-load-balancer-x-forwarded-for | HTTP, HTTPS | false | true, false | false | Specify whether to use the X-Forwarded-For header for the LB Listener. |

-| service.beta.kubernetes.io/scp-load-balancer-support-http2 | HTTP, HTTPS | false | true, false | false | Specify whether to support HTTP 2.0 for LB Listener |
+| service.beta.kubernetes.io/scp-load-balancer-support-http2 | HTTP, HTTPS | false | true, false | false | Specify whether the LB Listener supports HTTP 2.0. |

-| service.beta.kubernetes.io/scp-load-balancer-persistence | TCP, HTTP, HTTPS | "" | "", source-ip, cookie | source-ip | Specify the LB Listener’s persistence (one of none, source IP, cookie)- For UDP, this annotation cannot be used.
+| service.beta.kubernetes.io/scp-load-balancer-persistence | TCP, HTTP, HTTPS | "" | "", source-ip, cookie | source-ip | Specify the persistence of the LB Listener (none, source IP, or cookie)- For UDP, this annotation cannot be used.

 - For TCP, you can specify

-"" or source-ip to use.
+"" or source-ip .

 - For HTTP/HTTPS, you can specify one of

-"", source-ip, cookie to use.
+"", source-ip, cookie .

 |

-| service.beta.kubernetes.io/scp-load-balancer-client-cert-id | HTTPS | - | UUID | 78b9105e00324715b63700933125fa83 | Specify the ID of the LB Listener’s client SSL certificate- Required field when specifying HTTPS.
+| service.beta.kubernetes.io/scp-load-balancer-client-cert-id | HTTPS | - | UUID | 78b9105e00324715b63700933125fa83 | Specify the client SSL certificate ID of the LB Listener- required input field when HTTPS is specified.

 |

-| service.beta.kubernetes.io/scp-load-balancer-client-cert-level | HTTPS | HIGH | HIGH, NORMAL, LOW | HIGH | Specify the security level of the LB Listener’s client SSL certificate |
+| service.beta.kubernetes.io/scp-load-balancer-client-cert-level | HTTPS | HIGH | HIGH, NORMAL, LOW | HIGH | Specify the security level of the client SSL certificate for the LB Listener. |

-| service.beta.kubernetes.io/scp-load-balancer-server-cert-level | HTTPS | - | HIGH, NORMAL, LOW | HIGH | Specify the security level of the LB Listener’s server SSL certificate |
+| service.beta.kubernetes.io/scp-load-balancer-server-cert-level | HTTPS | - | HIGH, NORMAL, LOW | HIGH | Specify the security level of the server SSL certificate for the LB Listener. |

 Table.
-LB Listener-related settings in Kubernetes annotations
+LB Listener related settings in Kubernetes annotations

-| Annotation | Protocol | Default Value | Allowed Value | Example | Description |
+| annotation | Protocol | default | allowed value | example | Explanation |

 |---|

-| service.beta.kubernetes.io/scp-load-balancer-lb-method | All | ROUND_ROBIN | ROUND_ROBIN, LEAST_CONNECTION, IP_HASH | ROUND_ROBIN | Specify the LB server group load balancing policy |
+| service.beta.kubernetes.io/scp-load-balancer-lb-method | All | ROUND_ROBIN | ROUND_ROBIN, LEAST_CONNECTION, IP_HASH | ROUND_ROBIN | Specify the load balancing policy for the LB server group |

-| Annotation | Protocol | Default Value | Allowed Value | Example | Description |
+| annotation | Protocol | default | allowed value | example | Explanation |

 |---|